NoodleSeed-com/seedspec/docs/examples.md

 }
 ```

-This example demonstrates a basic application with a `Contact` model and a `ContactList` screen.
+This example demonstrates a basic application that implements a `Contact` model and a `ContactList` screen.

 ## Business Application Example